xinitrc/xinitrc.de/posts/2013-06-17-Resetting-shop.md

 tags: jekyll, hakyll, bootstrapping
 ---

-After having set up this as a [Jekyll](http://jekyllrb.com/)-Blog last year I was quite happy with what I had worked out for blogging.
+After having set up this site as a [Jekyll](http://jekyllrb.com/)-Blog last year I was quite happy with what I had worked out for blogging.
 If you want to know, you can look it up in [this article](/2012/12/15/Setting-up-Shop.html).
 But after not having an eye on the site for some month all hell broke loose and I had to start over.

 <!--more-->